2020 UEFA Europa League final: Previous finals

-Road to the final
+Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away; N: neutral).

 Pre-match

 Identity

 The original identity of the 2020 UEFA Europa League Final was unveiled at the group stage draw on 30 August 2019.

 Ambassador

 The original ambassador for the Gdańsk final was former Polish international Andrzej Buncol, who won the 1987–88 UEFA Cup with Bayer Leverkusen.

 Officials

 On 18 August 2020, UEFA named Dutchman Danny Makkelie as the referee for the final.
 Makkelie had been a FIFA referee since 2011, and was previously an additional assistant referee in the 2018 UEFA Europa League Final and the video assistant referee in the 2019 UEFA Champions League Final.
 He was also an assistant video assistant referee in the 2018 FIFA World Cup Final.
 He was joined by four of his fellow countrymen, with Mario Diks and Hessel Steegstra as assistant referees, Jochem Kamphuis as the video assistant referee and Kevin Blom as one of the assistant VAR officials.
 The other assistant VAR for the final was Paweł Gil from Poland, with his compatriot Tomasz Sokolnicki serving as the offside VAR official.
 Anastasios Sidiropoulos of Greece was the fourth official.